eandf/notify-cyber/README.md

 ## Overview

-Notify Cyber was a dynamic cybersecurity news aggregation platform created by **Mehmet Yilmaz** and **Dylan Eck** in **May 2023**.
+Notify Cyber was a dynamic cybersecurity news aggregation platform created by **Mehmet Yilmaz** and **Dylan Eck** in **February 2023**.
 It operated from **June 1, 2023** to **October 5, 2025** where it successfully provided timely and relevant security news to **over 17,000 visitors**.
 The project gained initial visibility through a popular Reddit post and created numerous opportunities for its developers.
 This repository now hosts a static, open source version of the original website, preserving its design and functionality as a snapshot in time.

 ## Project Vision